Privacy Reasoning in Ambiguous Contexts: Detailed Results

+In order to understand whether our findings are consistent across different expansions, we compute the $F_1$ scores for the most prevalent four codes in each dataset averaged across 3 distinct reasoning-guided context expansion experiments.
 Figure~\ref{fig:code_expansion_across_prompts_models_confaide_privacylens_retries} shows the benefits of reasoning-guided expansion across the three prompt variants introduced in Section~\ref{sec:sensitivity} for Gemini 2.5 Pro, GPT 4.1, and Claude 3.7 Sonnet.
-We report the $F_1$ scores for the most prevalent four codes in each dataset averaged across 3 replicated reasoning-guided context expansion experiments.
 We observe substantial performance gains and prompt sensitivity reductions, across all three models, consistent with the single run result from Figure~\ref{fig:code_expansion_across_prompts_models_confaide_privacylens}.
 Importantly, while the $F_1$ scores shown in Figure~\ref{fig:code_expansion_across_prompts_models_confaide_privacylens_retries} are consistent with those in Figure~\ref{fig:code_expansion_across_prompts_models_confaide_privacylens}, the confidence intervals in Figure~\ref{fig:code_expansion_across_prompts_models_confaide_privacylens_retries} are narrower due to the twofold increase in the available expansion examples used for bootstrapping.